The Steps I Took to Start a Blog (Don’t Think You’re Too Old To Start A Blog!)

 Click on that and you’ll be taken to the next step:

 Very few of us are trained writers so don’t worry about that – like anything you’ll get better as you go along.
 When I entered the blogosphere, I blogged every 3-4 weeks.
-Now I blog regularly, once a week sometimes twice.
-And then I started Youtubing …. but that’s another post!
+Now I blog regularly, typically once or twice per week.
+And then I started a YouTube channel… but that’s another post!

-1- Google Analytics.
 Don’t get too caught up with the numbers because blogging for fame isn’t a good end goal.
 If it happens, how sweet that is!
 You can use the numbers in analytics to see in what your readers are interested in and how you can better be of service to them.
 Use the data to figure out which content they are liking, where they’re hanging and the sources of your traffic.
-Use it to connect, not to stress out about.

 – Yoast SEO: This plugin helps you write better content in a way that search engines will like and find you.